ml-wasm/linalg/docs/docs/03-Matrices/03-FloatsMatrix.md

 title: FloatsMatrix
 ---

-FloatsMatrix is an one dimensional array or a vector of 64-bit floats.
+FloatsMatrix is an two dimensional array or a matrix of 64-bit floats.

 The following scripts assume that you have imported the `FloatsMatrix` object from the package and set up the threads as explained in [getting started](../).